0x0918/regast/README.md

     - [ ] Incremental parsing
         - [ ] Find a way to save the "state"
         - [ ] Only run parsing and detectors on modified parts of code
+    - [ ] Linting and refactoring using detectors (eg. Gas Detectors)
     - [ ] CodeQL-like style of writing a detector and running in the editor
+        - This could just be the ability to execute individual detectors using the cmdline, and passing the output to VSCode to display somehow